Terms and Conditions

 Copyright and/or other intellectual property rights applying to materials, literature or other services content created by us as a consequence of provision of counselling or other services to you remain vested with the Trust, unless specific arrangement and written agreement has been reached to transfer or sell such rights to you.
 Any breach or attempt to breach this agreement without express written consent is strictly prohibited and may give rise to legal proceedings being instigated.

 Any application in relation to licensing of copyright images, logos and materials should be sent to the address given.
 Brand names and specific services featured in literature are protected by copyright, together with the full content of the website.
+Some royalty-free images are displayed on the site, courtesy of Pixabay and the Noun Project: copyright vested with respective photographers and creators.
 Trade Marks of partner, sponsorship and funding organisations connected with us have been used with permission.
 Copyright and other Intellectual Property Rights exist on such marks and any and all other literature or promotional material supplied during counselling.
 Any unauthorised use may result in legal proceedings being instigated.

 Termination of Agreements and Refunds Policy

 Parties have the right to terminate any contractual Agreement for any reason, including the ending of a Service that is already underway.
 Where payment is a consideration, no refunds shall be offered where a Service is deemed to have begun and is, for all intents and purposes, underway.
 Conditions specific to that Agreement apply.